pdxparrot/ssj2019/SETUP.md

     * Culling Mask: Nothing
     * Projection: Orthographic
     * Uncheck Occlusion Culling
-    * Uncheck Allow HDR
+    * Disable HDR
-    * Uncheck Allow MSAA
+    * Disable MSAA
     * Leave the Audio Listener attached to the camera for audio to work
-  * Add the AspectRatio component to the camera
+  * Add the UICameraAspectRatio component to the camera
   * Remove the Skybox Material
   * Environment Lighting Source: Color
   * Disable Realtime Global Illumination